BOJ newcomer calls for corporate-style pragmatism in policy

 "You always need to check your plan against reality when you're trying to achieve a goal," an approach that applies to policymakers too as the economy is a "living thing," he said.

-He replaced Yoshihisa Morimoto, a former utility executive who voted against last year's surprise monetary easing, and his appointment may tilt the board more in favour of Governor Haruhiko Kuroda.
+He replaced Yoshihisa Morimoto, a former utility executive who voted against last year's surprise monetary easing, and his appointment may tilt the board more in favor of Governor Haruhiko Kuroda.

 Funo said the BOJ's massive stimulus was exerting its intended effect, suggesting that he is unlikely to rock the boat for the time being.